Why Intermittent Fasting Is The Best Thing To Ever Happen To Your Metabolism

 In my experience, fasting isn't for everyone.
 First, I will say that women need to be more regimented about when they eat.
 Whether it's because we're natural fat storers or because we have babies—women's systems are just more complicated, so proceed with caution.

-In general, pregnant women shouldn't fast, and neither should women with infertility issues.
+In general, pregnant women shouldn't fast, and neither should women with infertility issues, or people with adrenal fatigue, exhausation, and thyroid abnormalities.
 Those who have adrenal problems (which also tend to primarily affect women), blood sugar imbalance, or diabetes should also pass on intermittent fasting.
 If none of the above issues apply to you, and you’ve cleared it with your doctor, then you get the green light to give it try!

 Before you try fasting, read this.